 3- How often you surf:

 Unfortunately, surfing is not like riding a bike!
 If you haven't surfed in a few months you're going to be a bit rusty on your feet!
 So you have to choose your next board with this in mind.
-For example, if you know you won't be able to surf regularly it's probably not a good idea to ditch the foamie for a shortboard, take a smaller step instead so its more forgiving when you come back to it.
-Also, paddle fitness can massively drop with time out the water, so if you're not surfing regularly choose a board that is easy to paddle into waves.
+For example, if you know you won't be able to surf regularly it's probably not a good idea to ditch the foamie for a shortboard, take a smaller step instead so it's more forgiving when you come back to it.
+Also, paddle fitness can massively drop with time out of the water, so if you're not surfing regularly choose a board that is easy to paddle into waves.

 4- Size of waves you surf

-Another time where you need to be truthful with yourself, the size of the waves you surf.
+Another time where you need to be truthful with yourself, is the size of the waves you surf.
 Did that fluke set that scared you feel like 10 trucks heading towards you?
 Or in reality, could you stand up next to it and it would be waist-high?
 That is an example from a personal experience haha!
 Having a board suited to the conditions you surf will make your surfing easier and a lot more enjoyable.

 5- If in doubt try it out

 Pretty self-explanatory really, but the more boards you can try out the better!
 It will help you understand your ability and give you a taste of the different steps that are available to you.
-Here at Surfboards UK Ltd, we have over 15 demo boards available in different sizes for you to try out.
-Come down to surf shop and our team can point you in the right direction and help find 'The right board for you.'
+Here at Surfboards UK Ltd, we have over 20 demo boards available in different sizes for you to try out.
+Come down to the surf shop and our team can point you in the right direction and help find 'The right board for you.'